Pharmaceutical Affairs Act

 Article 87

-Where the representative of a legal entity, or an agent, employee or any other operation personnel of a legal entity or a natural person commits, while performing his duty, any of the offence set forth respectively in Articles 82 through 86 hereof, in addition to the offender who shall be punished under the provisions of the respective Articles, the said legal entity or natural person shall also be imposed with not more than 10 times of the fine as set forth in the respective Articles as applicable.
+Where the representative of a legal entity, or an agent, employee, or any other operation personnel of a legal entity or a natural person commits, while performing his duty, any of the offenses set forth respectively in Articles 82 through 86 hereof, in addition to the offender who shall be punished under the provisions of the respective Articles, the said legal entity or natural person shall also be imposed with not more than 10 times of the fine as set forth in the respective Articles as applicable.

 Article 88